-Twice-weekly rapid testing to be available to everyone in England from 9 April
+Twice-weekly rapid testing available to everyone in England

 Regular Covid-19 tests will help us return to normality

-From Friday 9 April, the government will make free, twice-weekly lateral flow device (LFD) tests available to every person in England who does not have Covid-19 symptoms.
+The government has made free, twice-weekly lateral flow device (LFD) tests available to every person in England who does not have Covid-19 symptoms.
 As we emerge from lockdown, regular testing in the months ahead can help us all get back to normal.

 To give you confidence in doing the tests properly at home, we recommend you follow the “test first collect second” process.
 Just turn up at a local testing site and experienced testing staff will share knowledge and expertise with you.
 Then you can collect your box of tests and head home again.